-The use of non-AGM battery chargers or non-AGM battery tenders may result in a misleading "battery not found" or "open cell" fault message.
+The use of non-AGM battery chargers may result in a misleading "battery not found" or "open cell" fault message.
 Please ensure you are using the recommended AGM charger when charging AGM type batteries.

-AGM BATTERY CHARGING RECOMMENDATIONS - LOW CHARGE
+AGM BATTERY CHARGING RECOMMENDATIONS -LOW CHARGE